jcolomb/gintonic-blog/text/surveytext.md

 Intro.

-We have developed a folder structure template for research project, and are eager to get the feedback of researchers of different disciplines, in order to optimize it.
-This version of the template was created with neuroscience projects in mind, and designed to be used in combination with a git-based data management platform, like GIN (g-node infrastructure).
+We have developed a folder structure template for research projects, and are eager to get the feedback of researchers of different disciplines, in order to optimize it.
+This version of the template was created with neuroscience projects in mind, and designed to be used in combination with a git-based data management platform, like GIN (g-node infrastructure) or GitLab.
 Its use would thrive an homogenization of file organization, which we think will ease data management and facilitate research collaboration.
 Please have a look at the template and respond to this few questions.

 Please refer to BLOGPOST-LINK for more information.